yandeu/audio/README.md

 // and many many more...
 ```

+## Transpile

+You probably need something like [babel](https://babeljs.io/) to make this library work on older devices.

 ## Apple iOS

 On a newly-created AudioContext will always begin in the suspended state.
 Resume the state on a user event.